 Every professional knows that the workplace is a breeding ground for conflict.
 Issues like compensation, interpersonal problems, cost-cutting, recognition, management-employee relations, layoffs, and many other points of conflict are bound to arise.
 There is never a shortage of molehills to create mountains out of.

 Once they have attained a management position, managers sometimes forget that they are in the process of learning, too.
 You may have expertise in their field with years of experience, but keeping your mind open to new ideas is important.
-Professional advancement is fueled by a constant learning process—and once a manager accepts this and sets continuous improvement as a standard, they become a better manager than before.
+A constant learning process fuels professional advancement—and once a manager accepts this and sets continuous improvement as a standard, they become a better manager than before.

 If a manager has an insular mentality, they may struggle to understand subordinates and face difficulty in making them abide by the rules.
 The same professionalism, commitment, and dedication that the manager demands from his juniors need to be upheld by him, as well.

-Being able to develop strong skills leading and managing takes time.
+Being able to develop strong skills in leading and managing takes time.
 Keep in mind all of the above tips.
-Talk to more people who have been in the role, and learn from them.
+Talk to more people who have been in the role and learn from them.
 This will improve your skills as a manager.

 It is important for leaders to lead by example.
 They cannot be hypocrites.
-If a leader wants subordinates to be punctual, they themselves will need to establish the habit of being punctual.
-Leaders need to set the tone and the followers will be inspired to follow, automatically.
+If a leader wants subordinates to be punctual, they will need to establish the habit of being punctual.
+Leaders need to set the tone, and the followers will be inspired to follow automatically.

-As with managers, leaders need to be able to effectively communicate as well—both on and off the job.
+As with managers, leaders need to be able to communicate as well—both on and off the job effectively.
 Along with being heard and understood, great leaders also know the importance of listening.
 Leaders understand that communication is a two-way street.

 It is important for leaders to set limits for themselves.
 Leaders need to know what and how much they can tolerate, saving the entire office bucket loads of frustration.
 Keeping clear boundaries helps prevent any sort of confusion.